Slow fashion and Heritage

 We have represented Chile for the Ethical Fashion Show in Paris, and have also participated in the World Latin Trends fashion shows in London and Santiago, and have been featured in magazines such as Vogue and Harper’s Bazaar (LATAM).

-50% of our production is made in association with the Aymara weavers in Chile with the rest made here in Gloucestershire in our studio using alpaca fibre sourced from both Chile and the UK, combined with wool from UK.
+Most of our production is made in association with the Aymara weavers in Chile and Bolivia with some items made in Gloucestershire, in our studio using alpaca fibre sourced from Chile, Bolivia and the UK, combined with wool from UK.